NitorCreations/CoreComponents/junit-runners/README.md

 JUnit test runners for various purposes.

 - NestedRunner for running plain old Java classes in nested configuration.
-- NicelyParametrized for parameterized tests.
+- WrappingParameterizedRunner for parameterized tests.

 StandaloneJUnitRunner
 - Avoids ant/maven/etc dependency when running your tests and generating standard xml reports.